jamesfromph-wp/webpuppies-exam/README.md

-tech used
+# Tech Used

-- tailwindcss
+- Tailwind CSS
-- vue
+- Vue.js

-changes
+# Changes

-- changed logo
+- Changed logo
-- changed footer content
+- Changed footer content
-- removed contact button on mobile view
+- Removed contact button on mobile view
-- added transition to mobile menu
+- Added transition to mobile menu

+# Testing Instructions

-please use live server to test
+Please use a live server to test the changes.